 An advanced healthcare directive is a document that allows you to specify your unmarried partner as the person making medical decisions on your behalf should you become incapacitated.
 For example, if do not wish to continue on some type of life support should you suffer a brain injury that leaves you in a vegetative state, by designating your partner you would ensure your end-of-life wishes are carried out.
 It is a heavy responsibility but your beloved will be able to follow your wishes, even though others in the family might disagree.
 Without the directive, a parent, child, or sibling might wrestle for medical decision-making authority which could use to go against your wishes.

 Marriage has never been a requirement to start and maintain a family, but unmarried couples with children can and should include guardianship designation in their planning.
 This assumes a situation where both parents have passed.
 Couples with children can discuss with their estate planning attorney how to designate a guardian for the future care of their children.

 By arranging for this possibility you can rest assured that your children will be loved and cared for by who you decide.
 Your estate plan would include how your assets will be safeguarded and applied for your children’s care.
 For example, you may want to create a trust.
 Your estate planning attorney should help guide your decision and planning.

 Let Us Help with Planning

 Want to learn more about estate planning for unmarried couples?
-Contact The Law Offices of Andrew Fesler today to learn more.
-Since 2009, he has operated the Law Offices of Andrew H. Fesler and is sought after in the specific areas of Estate Planning, Probate, and Trust Administration.
+Contact The Law Office of Andrew Fesler today to learn more.
+Since 2009, he has operated the Law Office of Andrew H. Fesler and is sought after in the specific areas of Estate Planning, Probate, and Trust Administration.
 Andy Fesler has been helping individuals and couples personally, affordably, and with a high level of excellence.